kahi-framework/kahi-ui.nbn.dev/content/docs/navigation/aside.md

 > **USAGE**: REPL does not viewport modifiers, resize your Browser to observe this feature.

-While this Component does not have built-in collapsing, the Framework provides the primitives for you to build unopinionated collapsable navigations interfaces.
+While `Aside` does not have built-in collapsing, the Framework provides the primitives for you to build collapsable interfaces.
 Via Components like [`Overlay`](../overlays/overlay.md) and features like [`contents`](../globals/contents.md).

 ```svelte {title="Aside Collapsing" mode="repl"}
 <script>